We don’t call it diabetes reversal, because this might sound like it's permanent, and there’s no guarantee that your diabetes has gone forever.

-But yes, it is possible to put your type 2 diabetes into remission.
+But yes, it may be possible to put your type 2 diabetes into remission.
 This is when your blood sugar levels are below the diabetes range and you don’t need to take diabetes medication anymore.
 This could be life-changing.

 How do you reverse diabetes?